msyamkumar/cs220-f21-projects/lab-p9/README.md

 ```python
 %matplotlib inline # Allows you to render plots in the same jupyter notebook
 ```

-In second cell:
+---

-Notice that the y-axis is missing a label; that can be specified with an optional second argument.
+Notice that in the above plot, the y-axis is missing a label; that can be specified with an optional second argument.
 Try specifying something descriptive, like this, and observe the result: